 A minimum of two years of experience in instructional design.

 In-depth knowledge of learning and instructional theories and their applications as well as emerging technologies.

 Requires proficiency in one or more eLearning rapid authoring tools (e.g., Articulate Storyline, Adobe Captivate, etc.) as well as proficiency in video and audio editing tools (e.g., Camtasia, Audacity, Power Director, etc.).

 Must have the ability to assist with facilitation of focus groups and present instructional materials to the IFF team and stakeholders, effectively communicate technical information to a nontechnical audience, and establish cooperative working relationships with staff, clients, and SMEs.

-Must possess and maintain a valid driver's license and be willing to travel, when necessary, to sites throughout New Jersey for business demands.
+Must possess and maintain a valid driver’s license and be willing to travel to training sites and State offices throughout New Jersey as needed.

 Must also be proficient in at least one course authoring tool such as Articulate Storyline 360 or Adobe Captivate.

 Must be familiar with instructional technology AV and recording equipment as well as multimedia editing tools such as Camtasia, Audacity, Ocenaudio, Power Director, etc.

 General office environment including light lifting and document preparation.